SEAI grants 2020: All grants and how to apply

 The SEAI focus on encouraging and researching sustainable energy use and development, as well as advocating for more efficient energy consumption.
 They are proponents of a low carbon future for Ireland and are charged with commissioning reports and studies to enable Ireland to meet its 2030 climate and energy goals under the EU Paris agreement.

 Ireland's 2030 targets are a 4% reduction in greenhouse gas emissions, 27% more energy efficiency, and a 27% renewable energy rate.
-As part of SEAI’s commitment to achieving these targets, they offer several grants to improve and upgrade home energy efficiency.
+As part of SEAI’s commitment to achieving these targets, SEAI grants are provided to improve and upgrade home energy efficiency.
 In addition to the grants we discuss below, they also provide insulation grants (including attic insulation) which you can find out more about in our insulation guide.

 Please noteTo qualify for a grant, all paperwork must be submitted within 6 months of the completion of installations or upgrades